juji-io/docs/docs/api.md

 The input file is expected to be `POST` as a `file` field in `multipart/form-data`.

 The input file can be either a JSON or CSV file with corresponding file suffix.

-If the input is CSV, we expect the first column is named `id`, and the second `text`.
-If the input is JSON, we similarly expect an array of objects, where each object has two fields: `id` and `text`. `text` will be a concatenation of an individual's written text into a single string, and `id` be any string that is unique among the input rows/objects.
+If the input is CSV, we expect the first column contains the identifier, and the second column contains a concatenation of an individual's written text as a single string.
+The CSV file should *not* have header.

+If the input is JSON, we expect an array of objects, where each object has two fields: `id` and `text`. `text` will be a concatenation of an individual's written text into a single string, and `id` be any string that is unique among the input rows/objects.